Contact

 Although he was not one of the original organizers of the Capital City Telephone Company in 1900, he became its President and might have secured its survival against two competitors by buying back all minority shares in the company.
 By 1923, the company employed two dozen people with a combined payroll of $27,623.88 and "reached the outside world" with the long-distance service of both the Bell and Kinloch Companies.

 Some of his other songs are examples of a time when open racism was part of life for both whites and blacks: Rag Time Rastus and The Pickaninny's Lullaby, as well as The Whistler and People Will Talk, his most popular song.
-The Book of Missourians: The Achievements and Personnel of Living Men and Women of Missouri in the Opening Decade of the Twentieth Century, published in 1906, commented:
+The Book of Missourians, published in 1906, offered this description of his work at the time.

 If threadbare your dress, or old fashioned your hat,